2021 review: the Panasonic EverVolt battery and solar modules

 The Panasonic DC-Coupled EverVolt battery.
 Image source: Panasonic

-The DC-coupled EverVolt module can also incorporate four to six lithium-ion batteries and store from 11.4kWh to 102kWh - more than enough to keep most homes powered up for 24-hours.
+The DC-coupled EverVolt module can also incorporate four to six lithium-ion batteries and store from 11kWh to 102kWh - more than enough to keep most homes powered up for 24 hours.

-Because homes run on AC electricity but solar panels generate DC electricity, storing DC electricity in a DC battery is more efficient.
+Because homes run on AC electricity but solar panels generate DC electricity, storing DC electricity in a DC battery is more efficient - there is a slight decrease in available energy when the power is converted to AC.
 DC battery systems require fewer parts, cost less, and can provide electricity to unique appliances, like an electric car.
 Installing a DC-coupled battery makes sense if you are installing it in conjunction with a new solar system and you want more efficient storage.

 Both EverVolt batteries come with a 10-year warranty with a guaranteed 60% energy capacity after 10 years, meaning your battery can store 60% of the amount of energy it could on day one.
 Solar batteries tend to last for fewer years than a solar system because the batteries deplete more quickly.
 But, if you use your battery only during emergencies rather than daily, it will last longer.

 Much like how the Tesla Powerwall best pairs with Tesla panels, the Panasonic EverVolt solar modules are the best choice of solar panel if you install an EverVolt battery.
 But, unlike Tesla, Panasonic has a better reputation for customer service and provides a better warranty.
-While they might be more expensive, you can feel more at ease knowing your panels will be covered under warranty and you will have access to trustworthy customer service.
+While they might be more expensive, you can feel more at ease knowing your panels will be covered under warranty and you will have access to trustworthy customer service when you choose Panasonic.

 The cost for an EverVolt battery will be in addition to the cost of solar panels if you decide to install solar as well.
 The exact cost of your Panasonic EverVolt battery and solar panels will vary depending on installation and set up in your particular home.
 You can expect to pay $15,000 - $20,000 for the EverVolt battery, but it will depend on your solar system size and the complexity of connecting it to your grid.